 - The most famous Kushana ruler was Kanishka, who ruled around 1900 years ago.

-- He organised a Buddhist council, where scholars met and discussed important matters.
+- He organized a Buddhist council, where scholars met and discussed important matters.

-- Here it got 2 distinct features: (1) earlier, the Buddha’s presence was shown in sculpture by using certain signs.
+- Here it has 2 distinct features: (1) Earlier, the Buddha’s presence was shown in sculpture by using certain signs.
 Now statues are made.
 From Mathura and Taxila.
 (2) regarded with belief in Bodhisattvas.
 Earlier once they attained Enlightenment they could live in complete isolation and meditate in peace.
 Now they remained in the world to teach and help other people.
-This type of worship prvailed throughout Central Asia, China, and later to Korea and Japan.
+This type of worship prevailed throughout Central Asia, China, and later in Korea and Japan.

 - Traders probably halted in cave monasteries during their travels.

 - The older form of Buddhism, known as Theravada Buddhism was more popular in areas like Sri Lanka, Myanmar, Thailand, and other parts of Southeast Asia including Indonesia.

 - The famous Chinese Buddhist pilgrims were Fa Xian, who came to the subcontinent about 1600 years ago, Xuan Zang came around 1400 years ago and I-Qing, who came about 50 years after Xuan Zang.

 - The worship of certain deities, which became a central feature of later Hinduism, gained in importance were the contemporaries of other religion

 - Anybody, whether rich or poor, belonging to the so-called ‘high’ or ‘low’ castes, man or woman, could follow the path of Bhakti.